Start9Labs/start9-pages-startos/README.md

 ## Verify Install

 Go to your Embassy Services page, select **Embassy Pages**, configure and start the service.
-Then, verify it's interfaces are accessible.
+Then, verify its interfaces are accessible.